wheat2021/Roo-Code-Docs-cn/docs/features/custom-instructions.md

 * "Prioritize using the most common library in the community"
 * "When adding new features to websites, ensure they are responsive and accessible"

-:::tip Pro Tip: File-Based Team Standards
+:::tip Pro Tip: Team Standardization
+For team environments, consider these approaches:

-When working in team environments, using the `.roo/rules/` directory structure (and potentially `.roo/rules-{modeSlug}/` directories for specific modes) under version control is the recommended way to standardize Roo's behavior across your team.
-This allows for better organization of multiple instruction files and ensures consistent code style, documentation practices, and development workflows.
-The older `.roorules` file method can still be used but offers less flexibility.
+**Project Standards**: Use workspace `.roo/rules/` directories under version control to standardize Roo's behavior for specific projects.
+This ensures consistent code style and development workflows across team members.

+**Organization Standards**: Use global rules (`~/.roo/rules/`) to establish organization-wide coding standards that apply to all projects.
+Team members can set up identical global rules for consistency across all work.

+**Hybrid Approach**: Combine global rules for organization standards with project-specific workspace rules for project-specific requirements.
+Workspace rules can override global rules when needed.

+The directory-based approach offers better organization than single `.roorules` files and supports both global and project-level customization.
 :::

 ---